Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 The interface with OpenRocket/Monte Carlo Simulation Package will be through simulation listeners and the automatic creation of simulation files, which are in XML.

 The Mission Control Software will operate on a PC with the Java VM running any major operating system, most likely a laptop.
-It'll require enough free memory and processor capacity to run both the Mission Control Software and the Monte Carlo Simuation Package, which would likely amount to 2GB (not accounting for memory used by the operating system) and a dual core x86 processor (additional capacity may be required on an ARM platform).
+It'll require enough free memory and processor capacity to run both the Mission Control Software and the Monte Carlo Simulation Package, which would likely amount to 2GB (not accounting for memory used by the operating system) and a dual core x86 processor (additional capacity may be required on an ARM platform).

 The PC must also have one free USB port to operate the serial over radio interface.
-The PC must also have a standard keyboard/pointing device combo to operate the
-Mission Control Software.
+The PC must also have a standard keyboard/pointing device combo to operate the Mission Control Software.
 The Mission Control Software will be a standard desktop application which can operate at full or half-screen.

 Communication with the internet is required for the pre-launch site determination, as the Mission Control Software needs to download weather data from NOAA to facilitate creating simulations for the Monte Carlo Simulation Package.

 The Mission Control Software will also be indirectly be interfacing with a device that gathers local weather conditions, which the users of the software will use and manually transcribe the data into the software via the user interface.

 #### 1.3.2 Product functions

 The Mission Control Software has a role in facilitating pre-launch, mid-flight, and post-flight responsibilities.

 The primary pre-launch function of the Mission Control Software is to select potential launch sites.
 This is done at the user's home or place of work where they have an internet connection, in which the user will select launch sites that they have access too, and the software will use current weather conditions to predict whether a launch there would be safe.
 Safety is determined by their being a sufficiently low probability that the rocket will land in a populated area or otherwise breach rocketry regulations.
 Once at the selected landing site, a second round of simulations is run using the weather data available from the ground of the launch site, to determine a final go or no go for launch.
 Probability is calculated by consulting the Monte Carlo Simulation Package.

 If a go is given, the Mission Control Software is responsible for remotely arming the rocket's ejection charge and setting an optimal orientation for the rocket that will minimize how far it lands from the launch site.
 This is accomplished by communicating with the Rocket Avionics Package.

-When in flight, the Mission Control Software monitors the rocket over radio, recording flight paramaters such as position, orientation, velocity, and acceleration, as well as stage information.
-This data is saved for futher dissection by the user.
+When in flight, the Mission Control Software monitors the rocket over radio, recording flight parameters such as position, orientation, velocity, and acceleration, as well as stage information.
+This data is saved for further dissection by the user.

-After the rocket lands, the Mission Control Software will provide the user with the location of the rocket so that they can safely recover it for potential re-use (and to avoid contamination of the environemnt)
+After the rocket lands, the Mission Control Software will provide the user with the location of the rocket so that they can safely recover it for potential re-use (and to avoid contamination of the environment)

-A minmim viable version of the Mission Control Software would encompass the launch site selection and providing the location of the rocket.
+A minimum viable version of the Mission Control Software would encompass the launch site selection and providing the location of the rocket.

 #### 1.3.3 User characteristics

 NZ Rocketry Association (NZRA)
 The NZRA are a group of people who are interested in model rocketry and build model rockets which are launched every year.
 They range from model rocketry that leans more towards learning, safety and creativity, to advanced rocketry which includes extreme speeds and a goal of heading for space.

 The age range in the NZRA goes from Primary School kids to the elderly.
 They all have a keen interest in developing rockets and expanding their knowledge about rocket science.

 The NZRA have a National Launch Day every year where rockets ranging from small-scale homemade ones to 6 meter factory built ones are launched.
 There are numerous videos of their launch days on their website.

 Our mission control software could be utilised in their national launch days, our "go no go" and "determine probable landing location" functions may prove to be helpful.
 They have a similar set up to our project proposal, where a laptop controls an ejection charge under the rocket.
-They also do numerous check such as "sky is clear, ranges are clear" before initaiting the countdown.
+They also do numerous check such as "sky is clear, ranges are clear" before initiating the countdown.

 Considering the characteristics of our users, our Mission Control Software should have a simple user interface.
-Primary school students and the elderly are a part of our userbase, so having a simple user interface will allow the software to be usable by a larger audience. <br>
+Primary school students and the elderly are a part of our userbase, so having a simple user interface will allow the software to be usable by a larger audience.

 The software should also try to minimise the use of jargon.
 Not everyone will understand the technical terms that define aspects of software systems.
 As in, if there is invalid input from the user, instead of saying “That input has caused a NumberFormatException”, a helpful error message such as “The rocket length field only accepts numbers as input” is more informative and readable, especially to a non-technical audience.

 Our program should also support large and complex rockets as well.
 The NZRA is also known for building large scale rockets, which have a much bigger landing zone and will pose a greater safety risk.
 So, making sure our program is extendable to these types of rockets will also allow those users to use our software.

 https://www.nzrocketry.org.nz/